 - Art.
-7. Tournament Competitors.
-Competitors in a tournament are those wrestlers who are on the team entry list after the verification of entries deadline, pass skin checks and make their verified weight class. - Art.
-8. Tournament Host Verification of Weight Class Responsibility.
-For NCAA-registered individual advancement tournaments, including open tournaments, the host shall download from the NWCA OPC system the names and weight classes of all rostered wrestlers entered in the tournament to verify entries are competing at an allowable weight class.
+7. Competitors.
+Competitors in an event are those wrestlers who are on the team entry list after the verification of entries deadline, pass skin checks and make their verified weight class. - Art.
+8. Event Host Verification of Weight Class Responsibility.
+For NCAA-registered individual-advancement tournaments, pool/round-robin events and open tournaments, the host shall download from the Trackwrestling system the names and weight classes of all rostered wrestlers entered in the event to verify entries are competing at an allowable weight class.